prisma/prisma1/docs/04-Reference/01-Service-Definition/02-graphcool.yml.md

 ## Using variables

-Variables allow you to dynamically replace configuration values in your project definition file.
+Variables allow you to dynamically replace configuration values in your service definition file.

 They are especially useful when providing _secrets_ for your service and when you have a multi-staging developer workflow.